aukeller/Slack-Posting-Messages-with-Python/postMessage_tutorial.md

 ## Creating a Slack App

 Now that the prerequisites are out of the way, you can create a new Slack app [here](https://api.slack.com/apps?new_granular_bot_app=1).
 Give the app a name of your choosing, and pick the workspace where you will be sending messages.
-Click **Create App**
+Click **Create App**.

 ![Creating App](https://github.com/aukeller/Slack-Posting-Messages-with-Python/blob/master/images/CreatingApp.png)